 Samples of the tunnel spoil will be collected by an independent third party.
 The samples will be sent to a NATA accredited laboratory for analyses in accordance with EPA waste classifications.

-Cleanaway is applying for a Planning Scheme Amendment to be considered by the Minister for Planning and also seeking approval from the Victorian Environment Protection Authority (EPA).We are finalising our application for Planning Scheme Amendment (Special Conditions Overlay) to the Minister for Planning under s20(4) of the Planning & Environment Act 1987 (Vic).
+Our application for Planning Scheme Amendment (Special Conditions Overlay) was approved by the Minister for Planning under s20(4) of the Planning & Environment Act 1987 (Vic).

 Read more about the environmental management, including ground water and surface water management here.